 Study the following vehicle parts for the type of vehicle you will be using during the CDL skills tests.
 You should be able to identify each part and tell the examiner what you are looking for or inspecting.
-It is not required to be in any particular order.

 11.1.1 Engine Compartment (Engine Off)